ianmolaryan/ShanksBot/README.md

 ## 🔍 What is ShanksBot?

-ShanksBot is a **Java-based tool** that analyzes the decimal expansion of prime reciprocals and calculates the **number of unique, non-repeating digits** before the decimal cycle begins.
+ShanksBot is a tool that analyzes the decimal expansion of prime reciprocals and calculates the **number of unique, non-repeating digits** before the decimal cycle begins.

 ### 🔥 Key Features
 ✅ Computes the decimal expansion of **any prime number** 🔢